TimGeyssens/Umbraco-v8-Community-Website-StarterKit/README.md

 ## Details for pull request
 **Don't commit the db** (the file Umbraco.sdf), use the usync files, **run usync import after initial startup** (and also if you fetch new commits from origin)

+## Getting Started Guide ##

+We have started putting together the getting-started guide for this project for anyone who is new to Visual Studio and Umbraco.
+Please see [/docs/getting-started.md](/docs/getting-started.md)

 ## Design preview
 ### Homepage (on mobile)
 ![mobile homepage preview](https://dev-to-uploads.s3.amazonaws.com/i/7g2wmtxfbz63x6kzhuvy.png)